bluehabit/BlogPosts/CSS/CSS Only Animations.md

 }
 ```

 One important thing to note when using `transform: rotate` you need to specify where the `transform-origin` is.
 By using `transform-origin: center` it anchors the rotate to the center of each snowflake.
-Otherwise, strange undesireable rotations may occur.
+Otherwise, strange undesirable rotations may occur.

 If you don't use `transform-origin: center` this happens: